hydephp/develop/static-pages.md

 ## Introduction to Hyde Pages

 Hyde offers two ways to create static pages:
-**Markdown pages** which are perfect for simple pagesthat focuses heavily on the content, and **Blade pages** which are perfect for more complex pages where you want full control over the HMTL, and where you may want to include other components.
+**Markdown pages** which are perfect for simple pages that focuses heavily on the content, and **Blade pages** which are perfect for more complex pages where you want full control over the HTML, and where you may want to include other components.

 Let's start with the basics.